 Spacing

 A theme also defines spacing values that flow through your layout, including padding and gaps.
-The spacing scale is exposed in the editor's spacing controls (xs, s, m, l, xl, 2xl, 3xl), so authors can pick from the theme's rhythm rather than typing in raw pixel values.
+The spacing scale is exposed in the editor's spacing controls (xs, s, m, l, xl, 2xl, 3xl) with descriptive labels — Extra small, Small, Medium, Large, Extra large, 2X large, 3X large — so you can pick from the theme's spacing scale rather than typing raw pixel values.

 Using a theme in a project

 In a project, you apply tokens to elements rather than fixed values.
-For example, you'd set a button's background to your Primary brand token instead of a specific hex.
-When you swap to a different theme, those tokens re-resolve to the new theme's settings automatically.
-Your primary stays primary, your headings stay headings — they just render in the new theme's colors and styles.
+For colors, pick a brand color like Primary instead of a raw hex; for text, pick a style like Heading 1 instead of typing font settings by hand.
+When you swap to a different theme, those tokens re-resolve to the new theme's settings automatically — a button set to Primary still uses Primary; an H1 still uses the H1 style.
+They render in the new theme's colors and fonts.

 Where to find themes in a project